Istanbul Food Guide

 Bowl of Turkish cooked beans with red chilli on top next to bowl of rice pilav

-If you really want a heavenly experience, this place is focused on little else.
-Their spicy beans always come with the exact viscosity needed to pair with the smooth rice and the creamy yogurt.
+This place is focused on little else, and it shows.
+The spicy beans come with the exact viscosity you want against the smooth rice and creamy yogurt.

 6. Kardeşler Lokantası